Oblongmana/open-gluco-caresens/README.md

 ## Requirements
  - `pyusb` - https://github.com/walac/pyusb
    - the `pyusb` lib requires either `libusb` (0.1 or 1.0) or `OpenUSB`
+ - The USB cable for the CareSens N

 ### Requirements on Mac OS X
 Installing with `homebrew` and `pip`: